-Through songs that range from dramatic and poignant to witty and slyly humorous, the musical unfolds the story of the myth through six central characters – Zeus and his wife, Demeter, their daughter Persephone, Zeus’s brother Hades, who is Persephone’s uncle, Hermes the messenger, and Hecate, an old wise woman.
+Through songs that range from dramatic and poignant to witty and slyly humorous, the musical unfolds the story of the myth through six central characters – Zeus and his sister, Demeter, their daughter Persephone, Zeus’s brother Hades, who is Persephone’s uncle, Hermes the messenger, and Hecate, an old wise woman.

 Book by Ann Mortifee in collaboration with David Feinstein